Sayakhatui/Visual-AI-and-e-commerce-/README.md

 ## ✨ Features

 - Identify products in ongoing scenes.
+- Product identification using Lens for quick access to a single item.
 - Redirect to Amazon to view and purchase items.
 - Add products to a wishlist within Amazon Prime Video.
 - Maintain a smooth viewing experience without switching platforms.